-Carnegie Institute, Department of Terrestrial Magnetism
+Carnegie Institution, Department of Terrestrial Magnetism

 The Department of Terrestrial Magnetism (DTM) is the site of work in the 1970s by Vera Rubin and Kent Ford on the rotation curves of galaxies, which provided early evidence for the existence of dark matter.
 Above, Michael Turner congratulates Vera Rubin.

 Kent Ford shows where a key component, the image tube spectrograph, was located in a photo of the two of them inspecting the telescope at Kitt Peak where the data were taken.

 Terrestrial Magnetism is just one of many departments at the Carnegie Institution for Science.
 Located in Northwest Washington, DC, the department was founded in 1904 to map the geomagnetic field of the Earth, and has since played a major role in interdisciplinary research that spans astronomy, cosmology and geosciences, from the search for exoplanets, to analysis of the age and structure of the universe, to the causes of earthquakes and volcanoes.
 But it was the unexpected discovery of dark matter by two of its scientists, Vera C. Rubin and W. Kent Ford, Jr., in the 1970s that helped solidify its stellar reputation and that of its scholars as trailblazers in our understanding of the cosmos.